nicbou/nicolasbouliane.com/content/blog/silence.md

 ### Reddit

 I still use reddit, but a lot less than before.
 I uninstalled the mobile app.
 The mobile website is unbearable, so I'm rarely tempted to use it.

 On desktop, I use old.reddit.com.
 The old website is simpler, faster and quieter than the redesign.
 It feels more like a forum, and less like a dopamine casino.
 The [Old Reddit Redirect](https://addons.mozilla.org/en-US/firefox/addon/old-reddit-redirect/) extension enforces my choice.
 I hid a few of the remaining nuisances with ad blocker rules.

-I filtered toxic content on the front page by blocking subreddits; a *lot* of subreddits.
+I filtered toxic content on the front page by blocking subreddits - hundreds of them.
 There are no more American politics, outrage porn or drama on my front page.
 I only follow a handful of hobby subreddits.

+I use the [Redirector extension](https://addons.mozilla.org/en-US/firefox/addon/redirector/) to redirect /r/all to my conscientiously curated home page.
+No more doom scrolling!

 This is the default Reddit experience: